-Your pictures are suggestive of a condition known as Pearly Penile Papules (PPP).
+Your pictures are suggestive of a condition known as Pearly Penile Papules (PPP) or Hirsutoid papillomas.

-PPP usually develop around the corona or sulcus of the glans penis (head of the penis).
+Symptoms of PPP include small, whitish or skin-colored growths which usually develop around the corona or sulcus of the glans penis (head of the penis).

-The treatment of PPP includes ablation with the CO2 laser which gives the best cosmetic result.
+The treatment of PPP includes ablation with a CO2 laser as this gives the best cosmetic result.

 They can also be removed surgically or by using electrodessication with curettage though there may be scarring.